Monorepos and Polyrepos

 Yes, DNS (Domain Name Service, ie hostname lookup) isn’t encrypted by default yet, so someone controlling the network you are on can see the “hostnames” (overall websites) which you visit (though not the individual pages).
 However that’s not so important - and many browsers optionally support dns-over-https (aka DOH) if you really want (search for details).

 And of course the provider of a VPN gets a lot of detailed info about your network access…ie you’re moving your privacy vulnerability from the provider of the network you’re currently using to the VPN provider.
-What’s more, without a VPN you are exposing small amounts of data to a large number of networks (eg the various WIFI networks you might use) plus a large amount of data from your local ISP in your legal region, while with a VPN you are exposing all that information to a single centralized point which can potentially make better use of it (against your interests) and which is operating in a legal region which might not be accountable to you.
+What’s more, without a VPN you are exposing small amounts of data to a large number of networks (eg the various WIFI networks you might use) plus a large amount of data to your local ISP in your legal region, while with a VPN you are exposing all that information to a single centralized point which can potentially make better use of it (against your interests) and which is operating in a legal region which might not be accountable to you.

 In summary, if you happen to live under a repressive regime, a VPN might bring some value.
 If you wish to access content which is blocked in your country, it might help.
 However otherwise the value of a VPN for most people is zero.
 For more info, see Knudsen or Scott.